microsoft/xbox-live-unity-plugin/README.md

     ```powershell
     .\Build\Setup.ps1
     ```

+Note: Ensure Unity was installed with Windows Store .NET Scripting Backend, and you have the Microsoft Visual Studio Tools for Unity installed.

 4. If you want to make any modifications to the scripts or prefabs in the package, open up the project (the `xbox-live-unity-plugin` folder) in Unity and make your changes.